pranshugaba/maths-wiki/docs/about/style-guide.md

 # Style Guide

-!!! caution "Work in progress"
+!!! note "Work in progress"
     To be added.